tpaau-17DB/libprettylogger/README.md

 `Logger` struct.
 This allows you to easily manage and store logging settings in a file.

-Here’s an example of how a `Logger` struct looks like in JSON format:
+Here’s an example of what a `Logger` struct looks like in JSON format:
 ```json
 {
   "verbosity": "Standard",